y8ncastle/y8ncastle/README.md

 ### Hello, I am Yoonsung (Zay), Jeong. 👋

 🌱 A junior developer, currently studying Blockchain at graduate school to handle it professionally.
-I am focused on techniques which are related to 4th industrial revolution especially, but also interested in Android app programming and BigData analysis, either.
+The main part of focusing on is smart contract vulnerability, asset digitization and lightweighting for blockchain.
+I hope to work as an expert who designs and develops blockchain services at where it needs for its own business.
+Also, I am interested in AI, Big data analysis and Android programming, either.

 ### 📫 How to reach me
 - **Email**: y8ncastle@kakao.com